CodingNomads/mentor-docs/docs/05_tools.md

 ### Recording Meetings On Google Calendar

-Every student meeting you have needs to be recorded on the shared **CN Mentorship Calendar**.
+Every student meeting you have needs to be recorded on the shared **CN Mentorship Calendar**:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/e-G2UtY97QY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We use this information to keep track of how far along students are in their subscription.

-This means for you to:
+This means you need to:

 - **schedule** every recurring student meeting on this calendar
 - **update** any changes to your student meetings on this calendar